-The exam of the integrated course of "Biology, Applied Physics and Biochemistry" consists of an examination of the modules of BIOPHYSICS, BIOCHEMISTRY, MEDICAL GENETICS and APPLIED BIOLOGY, whose marks are an integral part of the Teaching.
+The exam of the teaching of Biology, Applied Physics and Biochemistry is comprised of an examination of the modules of BIOPHYSICS, BIOCHEMISTRY, MEDICAL GENETICS and APPLIED BIOLOGY, whose marks are an integral part of the Teaching.

 The student can take the exams in a single session or in different sessions of the academic year according to the modalities listed below.